Spatulox/MyGesApis/README.md

-Was to lazy so more than half of the text have been AI generated
+Was to lazy so more than half of the text is AI generated

 # MyGesApis